 Vera Renczi was a wealthy and beautiful Romanian woman born in 1903 who killed her husbands and lovers, keeping them in coffins in her basement.
 After she suspected her first husband of cheating, she poisoned him with arsenic and told everyone that he abandoned her.
 In truth, his body was in a zinc-lined coffin in her basement.
 A similar thing happened to her second husband and then to her many boyfriends.

 Eventually, police discovered 32 male victims - each laying in a coffin in the basement.
 Renczi confessed to offing both of her husbands, her son, and the other men (some place her total number at 35).
 She was given life imprisonment.

 The details of Renczi's life and crimes are somewhat contested.
 According to the Guinness Book of World Records, it couldn't be proven that she had murdered 35 people.

 While working as a nurse at Bexar County Medical Center in Texas in the 1980s, Genene Jones secretly gave toxic injections to up to 60 children.
 Genene would inject children with substances like heparin and succinylcholine, making them severely ill and killing some of them.

 In 1984, she was convicted of the murder of Chelsea McClellan and then convicted for the attempted murder of Rolando Santos.
 She is linked to up to 60 other child murders and was sentenced to life in prison.

-Jane Toppan was born in 1857.
-She had a tragic and impoverished childhood under the care of her alcoholic father after her mother died.
-As young children, she and her sister were taken away from their father and sent to Boston Female Asylum until they were adopted.
-As an in-demand nurse at several hospitals, she did terrifying things to those under her care.
+Jane Toppan, known as "Jolly Jane," was born in 1857.
+While working as a nurse, she took the lives of at least 31 patients in the late 1800s.
+She had a tragic and impoverished childhood under the care of her alcoholic father after her mother passed.
+As young children, she and her sisters were taken away from their father and sent to the Boston Female Asylum until they were adopted.
+As an in-demand nurse at several hospitals, she earned a good living but did terrifying things to those under her care.